ksckaan1/uber-go-style-guide-tr/style.md

 ### Gereksiz Else

-If a variable is set in both branches of an if, it can be replaced with a single if.

 Eğer bir değişken, `if`'in her iki branşında da değer değişimine uğruyorsa, tek `if` branşı kullanımına düşürülebilir.

 <table>